 I first saw North Star Peak from the summit of Forest Hill, the highpoint of the Little Rincon Mountains, last March.
 It appeared to be an interesting peak and worth a visit.
-So I was eager to join other Southern Arizona Hiking Club members this past Tuesday to climb it.
+So I was eager to join other Southern Arizona Hiking Club members early December to climb it.

 We crossed the stream several times and passed through a scenic spot of pools and waterfalls.
 None of us fell in.